Achieve sleek locks with our low-down on the best hair straighteners, plus our top tips

 With three heat settings, this straightener has longer plates than a normal hair straightener, making it a great choice for long hair.
 Its Advanced Ceramics heating system also provides consistent heat for even styling.

-Try: CLOUD NINE Hair Straightener The Touch Iron
+Try: CLOUD NINE The Original Iron

-• Heat settings from 165 to 195 degrees Celsius
+• 11 heat settings from 100 to 200 degrees Celsius

-• Automatic shut-off after 30 seconds
+• Automatic shut-off after 30 minutes

 Best for: low-heat straightening